CS-SI/Orekit/src/site/markdown/contributing.md

 ## Configure Orekit checkstyle

-Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
+Checkstyle is a development tool to help programmers write Java code that is compliant with a coding standard.
 It automates the process of checking Java code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.

 Configuring checkstyle can be a difficult task when installing Orekit in an Integrated Development Environment (IDE).
 However, it is an important step for